CyKiller/GeneraTeam/docs/Wiki.md

 This section addresses common questions and issues users might encounter while using GeneraTeam.

 ## Future Outlook
 GeneraTeam is continuously evolving.
 Planned features include more sophisticated AI for team generation, broader integration with other APIs, and enhanced user experience based on feedback.
+The platform will also focus on improving the CI/CD pipeline with advanced caching, optimization, notification, and reporting capabilities to support more complex projects efficiently.

 Remember, this documentation is meant to be a living document, subject to updates and improvements as the project evolves.